eserlxl/aurgen/doc/AUR.md

 - Creates a new source tarball from the project root using `git archive`, excluding build and VCS files (except in `aur-git` mode).
 - Uses `git archive` to respect `.gitignore` and only include tracked files.
 - **Reproducibility:** Sets the tarball modification time (mtime) to a fixed date (2020-01-01) for reproducible builds.
 This ensures that repeated builds produce identical tarballs, regardless of when the script is run.
 (See [reproducible-builds.org](https://reproducible-builds.org/docs/source-date-epoch/))
 - **SOURCE_DATE_EPOCH Support:** You can set the `SOURCE_DATE_EPOCH` environment variable to control the tarball modification time for reproducible builds.
-If not set, aurgen uses the commit date of the current tag or HEAD.
+If not set, AURgen uses the commit date of the current tag or HEAD.
-- **Automatic .gitattributes Generation:** aurgen automatically generates or updates `.gitattributes` files to mark excluded files as `export-ignore`.
+- **Automatic .gitattributes Generation:** AURgen automatically generates or updates `.gitattributes` files to mark excluded files as `export-ignore`.
 This ensures that only relevant source files are included in source tarballs and VCS-based AUR packages, excluding build artifacts, temporary files, and other non-essential content.
 - **Note:** `git archive` does _not_ include the contents of git submodules.
 If you ever add submodules to this project, the generated tarball will _not_ contain their files—only the main repository's files.
 You will need to update the packaging process to include submodule contents if submodules are introduced.
 See the [git-archive documentation](https://git-scm.com/docs/git-archive#_limitations) for details.

 ### PKGBUILD Generation